NTC Thermistor Sizing for Capacitor Inrush

 Key Relationships

-The charging time constant is:
+The time constant for this RC charging circuit is:

 Worked Example: 230 VAC Offline Supply

-- Supply voltage: 230 VAC RMS →
+- Supply voltage: 230 VAC RMS, which gives us

 - Filter capacitance:

-- Target peak inrush current:
+- Target peak inrush current: (a reasonable limit for most designs)

 Practical Design Considerations